-Adapting to change is an essential part of any job, and interviewers want to hear that you will happily adapt to change when necessary.
-Begin by telling the interviewer that you are an adaptable person, and you simply change directions when priorities change keeping a positive attitude.
+Adapting to change is an essential part of any job, and interviewers want to hear that you'll happily adapt to change when necessary.
+Begin by telling the interviewer that you're an adaptable person, and you simply change directions when priorities change while maintaining a positive attitude.
 Next, think about a time when something really urgent came up.
 This is your example!
-There are all sorts of last minute urgent situations that might have occurred; simply share yours with the interviewer.
+There are all sorts of last minute urgent situations that might have occurred.
+Simply share yours with the interviewer.
 Try to connect this to an accounting clerk history so they know you can do this in the job and not just in life.

 If you have no accounting experience, use an example from personal experience.

 "During my regular duties, my manager rushed in one day looking frazzled.
 I asked if she was ok and she said that her boss had arrived two days early and none of the reports were ready.
 She asked me to drop everything and handed me a list of reports we needed.
 I sent urgent emails and started pulling query reports myself to gather as many of the reports as quickly as possible.
 We were able to get all the documentation to review with her boss pretty quickly and he was satisfied."